-Here are the common side effects vapers have reported in a survey involving over 19,000 people worldwide:
+Common side effects vapers have reported in the survey mentioned above involving over 19,000 people worldwide included:

 It’s important to mention that the health effects of vaping are not widely understood, and not everyone will experience these perceived symptoms.
 As the study above cited, 40% of participants didn’t report any noticeable side effect at all.